-Chambers USA 2013 ranks Mike as a leading patent litigator in California and notes that clients describe him as “a spot-on litigator with great credentials.”
-Clients also say that Mike “brings obvious industry and subject area expertise.
-He also brings the perspective of an in-house lawyer and a view towards what is best for the business.”
-Mike was also recently recognized as an “IP Star” by Managing IP Handbook 2013 and as a “Life Science Star” by Euromoney’s LMG Life Sciences Guide, recommended by The Legal 500 United States 2013, and named one of The Daily Journal’s “Top 75 IP Litigators” in California for 2013 and 2010.
-Mike is ranked in Best Lawyers in America 2014 for intellectual property litigation and patent law.
+Chambers USA (2013–2016) ranks Mike as a leading lawyer in California in both IP and Life Sciences, stating that market sources commend him as an “Excellent litigator” and as a “thoughtful lawyer and a powerful adversary in the courtroom” (2016).
+Clients say he is “a very fine lawyer; very creative and does a very effective job for his clients” (2015).
+Chambers also notes that he is “an experienced patent litigator who works with a number of major players in the biotech and technology industries” (2014) and that he “brings obvious industry and subject area expertise.
+He also brings the perspective of an in-house lawyer and a view towards what is best for the business” (2013).
+Mike was recognized for his work in California in IAM Patent 1000 (2014, 2015), noting that Mike “always hits the ground running and can go toe to toe with anybody out there.”
+Mike was also named an “IP Star” by Managing IP Handbook (2013, 2014) and as a “Life Science Star” by Euromoney’s LMG Life Sciences Guide (2013–2015), recommended by The Legal 500 United States (2011, 2013 and 2014), and named one of The Daily Journal’s “Top 75 IP Litigators” in California (2010, 2013–2016).
+Mike was also recognized in The Best Lawyers in America (2014–2017) for Intellectual Property Litigation and Patent Law.

 Representative IP / Patent Matters

-- Representing Sequenom, Inc., the exclusive licensee of pioneering IP relating to noninvasive prenatal diagnosis methods, in several infringement actions in the District Court for the Northern District of California.
+- Sequenom,the exclusive licensee of pioneering IP relating to noninvasive prenatal diagnosis methods, in several infringement actions in the District Court for the Northern District of California and the Federal Circuit.

-- Representing Affymetrix, Inc., whose GeneChip® technology revolutionized the field of nucleic acid research, in several patent and contract disputes relating to Affymetrix’s microarray products, including actions pending in Delaware and the Southern District of New York and (as appellee) in the Federal Circuit in an appeal from the District Court of Massachusetts.
+- Affymetrix, whose GeneChip® technology revolutionized the field of nucleic acid research, in several patent and contract disputes relating to Affymetrix’s microarray products including the following:

-- Served as co-lead trial counsel in an ICC arbitration regarding compliance with a patent license.
+- Co-lead trial counsel in an ICC arbitration regarding compliance with a patent license.
 After a week-long trial before a three-judge panel, the matter settled.
 Public announcement of the terms of the settlement resulted in a 12 percent one-day increase to Affymetrix’s stock.

-- Achieved successful settlement as lead counsel for Affymetrix in a AAA arbitration concerning seven-year relationship with a collaborator and supplier to Affymetrix.
+- Affymetrix in an AAA arbitration concerning seven-year relationship with a collaborator and supplier to Affymetrix; achieved successful settlement.

-- Successfully defended Sequenom in litigation over three widely licensed patents relating to the use of “single base extension” methods for SNP genotyping.
+- Sequenom in litigation over three widely licensed patents relating to the use of “single base extension” methods for SNP genotyping.
 In the first litigation testing these patents, the plaintiffs agreed to dismiss the case with prejudice after the claim construction hearing.
-Sequenom was not required to take a license nor to pay any fees.
+Sequenom was not required to take a license or to pay any fees.

 Representative General Commercial and Securities Litigation Matters

-- Lead trial counsel for private equity partner in arbitration regarding disputed provisions of a partnership agreement in wake of the partner’s departure from the firm.
+- Private equity partner in arbitration regarding disputed provisions of a partnership agreement in wake of the partner’s departure from the firm.
 Obtained favorable settlement for client on eve of trial.

-- Defended CEO of business development company and private equity investor accused in civil action brought by the SEC of materially overstating the value of equity and debt investments in two private companies.
+- CEO of business development company and private equity investor in defense of accusation in civil action brought by the SEC of materially overstating the value of equity and debt investments in two private companies.

-- Represented individual Affymetrix directors and officers in consolidated shareholder derivative actions alleging stock option backdating and achieved favorable settlement in which no individual was required to make any payment or admit any culpability.
+- Individual Affymetrix directors and officers in consolidated shareholder derivative actions alleging stock option backdating and achieved favorable settlement in which no individual was required to make any payment or admit any culpability.

 Representative White Collar Litigation and FCPA Matters